jyoon061992/CS4700_Movie_Slug/Scenes/Enemies/readme.txt

-This is where you put enemies
+This is where you put enemy scenes